Z-Mesh

 Actuation

-The value of an IoT solution comes from act of reacting on the sensor-data.
+The value of an IoT solution is released when systems act on the sensor-data.
 Z-Mesh supports direct two-way communication, even for sleepy devices.

 Runs on anything

-Being physical layer independent means that Z-Mesh runs on anything from constrained wireless devices to mains-powered devices.
-See Metcalfe's law below.
+Being physical layer independent means that Z-Mesh runs on anything from battery-driven wireless devices to mains-powered devices and IP-connected applications.

 Multi-vendor IoT